rypmaloney/restaurant-page/README.md

-# restaurant-page
+# Bistro Bus
-Website for a restaurant dynamically rendered with JS and bundled with Webpack.
+Sample website for an imagined Food Truck dynamically rendered with JS and bundled with Webpack.